9 Best Things To Do in Saba: Gin & Tonics to Turtles

 Sipping Saba Spice at Queen’s Garden Resort in Saba

-08- Walk Around the Town of Windwardside
+08- Walk Around Windwardside

-There are four main villages in Saba.
+There are four main villages on Saba.

 09- Navigate the 800 Steps on the Ladder